Toddlers medicated for ADHD. It’s a hot topic in the news lately. Did you miss Part 1? 10,000 Toddlers Medicated for

 - Suggests a link between The New York Times anti-ADHD reporting and the recent CDC guidelines on treating ADHD in young children.

 The paper’s crusades include performing the unscrutinized bidding of Senator Chuck Grassley (R-I) in persecuting pediatric psychiatric researchers.
-I touch upon it in this post (Dr. Thomas E. Brown Responds to NYT’s Alan Schwarz).
-It includes a rebuttal to the paper from preeminent ADHD expert Thomas E. Brown, PhD..
+(The only reason I can see is that his Senatorial powers influenced healthcare policy, including what Medicare would pay for.
+Disparage the conditions, divert government funds to more favored targets.)
+I touch upon it in this post (Dr. Thomas E. Brown Responds to NYT’s Alan Schwarz) — a rebuttal from preeminent ADHD expert Thomas E. Brown, PhD..

 The fact that bipolar disorder exists in children seemed unfathomable to reporters Benedict Carey and Gardiner Harris.
 Consequently, they unleashed a firestorm against leading researchers in the field of pediatric psychiatry.
 They included some ADHD researchers.

 More recently, sports reporter Alan Schwarz has issued a series of sensationalized stories on ADHD.
 He uses sources who are little more than media gadflies, fringe figures, and the long-retired yet seeking a soapbox (e.g. Allen Frances, Larry Diller, and Keith Conners).